BastiTee/selekta/README.md

 *Bugs*

  - [ ] Resizing fails on squared images
- - [ ] Resizing breaks when repedately changing the window size
+ - [ ] Resizing breaks when repeatedly changing the window size
  - [ ] Progess icon shows up delayed after key was pressed
  - [ ] Progress icon hangs on startup sometimes
  - [ ] When hammering on h-key for help, help breaks